 All other changes to this Exhibit F will be made by mutual agreement of the Parties.

-End Option 1
+End Template Option 1

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}

-Option 2: Include the following for customers that are either exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.
+Template Option 2: Include the following for customers that are either exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.

 Exhibit F(03/12/25 Version) SCHEDULING